“…as for me, it was in my mind to build an house unto the name of the LORD my God:”

 I Chronicles 22:7

 This verse expresses the desire in the hearts of a group of young people and their leader in November 1956.
-Each one had recently accepted Christ as their personal Savior and they were attending Peoples Church on Texas Avenue in Norfolk where Brother Gorman was pastor.
-Aubrey Lewis, who was one of the teenagers in that group, accepted Christ first and because of his witnessing to friends and family was instrumental in each of the others coming to know the Lord.
+Each one had recently accepted Christ as their personal Savior as they were attending Peoples Church on Texas Avenue in Norfolk where Brother Gorman was pastor.
+Aubrey Lewis, who was one of the teenagers in that group, accepted Christ first and, because of his witnessing to friends and family, was instrumental in each of the others coming to know the Lord.

-Mr. E. C. Blend, who was then song leader at Peoples Church, and this group of teenagers decided they would like to start their own church.
-Hence the group began holding meetings in the home of Aubrey Lewis and his parents on Pall Mall Street in Norfolk.
+Mr. E. C. Blend (who was then song leader at Peoples Church) and this group of teenagers decided they would like to start their own church.
+The group began holding meetings in the home of Aubrey Lewis and his parents on Pall Mall Street in Norfolk.
 In January 1957, the group was able to rent the Norview Community Center on Texas Avenue and met there until March.
 Mr. and Mrs. Albert Ross, who lived on Windermere Avenue, then allowed the group to hold their services in the garage behind their house until they could build a church.

 A lot on the corner of Elmhurst Avenue and Thomas Street was purchased from Mr. and Mrs. Stump.
 Immediately a petition to deny a building permit was circulated throughout the community.
 This delayed the start of construction, as it became necessary to go before City Council, with a petition bearing four times the number of signatures favoring construction of the church.

-Pastor Blend resigned as pastor in May 1958 and Brother D. M. Hardison, pastor of Arbor Grove Baptist Church, came and donated his time leading and advising the church on the procedure to use in choosing a new pastor.
-The congregation, after hearing several candidates chose as their new pastor, Rev. Bruce Norman.
+Pastor Blend resigned as pastor in May 1958, and Brother D. M. Hardison, pastor of Arbor Grove Baptist Church, donated his time leading and advising the church on the procedure to use in choosing a new pastor.
+The congregation, after hearing several candidates, chose Bruce Norman as their new pastor.

-Rev. Norman assumed Pastoral duties in June 1958 and the name of the church was changed to Calvary Baptist on October 11, 1958.
+Pastor Norman assumed pastoral duties in June 1958, and the name of the church was changed to Calvary Baptist on October 11, 1958.
 Pastor Norman appointed the first Board of Deacons.

-After twenty-nine years as pastor, Brother Smith expressed his desire to retire from full time ministry.
+After twenty-nine years as pastor, Brother Smith expressed his desire to retire from full-time ministry.
 His retirement would be effective at the end of August 1996.
-The congregation was saddened but at the same time rejoiced with Brother Smith that after so many years of faithful service, he would be able to take life a little easier.
-The congregation honored Pastor Smith and his wife Claudia, who had served the church together for so many years.
+The congregation honored Pastor Smith and his wife Claudia for their faithful service together for so many years.